"Why should society feel responsible only for the education of children, and not for the education of all adults of every age?” – Erich Fromm

 We Help Adults Develop Their Literacy Skills

-According to 2016 U.S. Census Bureau data, 17% of Midland County adults lack a high school diploma or equivalent.
-An additional 11% have limited English proficiency.
-These two figures combined indicate that one in four Midland adults (approximately 30,000 people) may need our help!
+According to 2020 U.S. Census Bureau data, 15.5% of Midland County adults and 24% of Ector County adults lack a high school diploma or equivalent.
+An additional average of 40% have limited English proficiency in both counties.
+These figures combined indicate that as many as one in four Permian Basin adults (approximately 80,000 people) may need our help!